All Episodes

 I don't understand.

-Well, we here here's the the fundamental premise that that I think is erroneous, and that is government ought to make us happy and make certain we don't go through the normal vicissitudes of life, whether it's in your portfolio or whether it's having a good day or a bad day.
+Well, here's the fundamental premise that I think is erroneous, and that is government ought to make us happy and make certain we don't go through the normal vicissitudes of life, whether it's in your portfolio or whether it's having a good day or a bad day.

-Government is not there to regulate prices, it's not there to to solve a shortage in the markets.
+It's not there to solve a shortage in the markets.

 It's not even there to tell you that gasoline prices are too high or too low.